Teaching Bible: inspire hearts, touch lives – Ezra, Joshua, & Barnabas

 The people left the meeting rejoicing, because they now understood the words.

 The goal of teaching is …. the listeners learn

-… not just completion of the delivery of information.
+… not just completion of the delivery of information in a lesson.

 Have our listeners learned?